ml-tooling/universal-build/README.md

 > Only [semantic versioning](https://semver.org/) is supported at the moment.

-If you do not provide an explicit version via the build arguments (`--version`), universal-build will automatically detect the latest version via Github tags and pass a dev version to your build scripts.
+If you do not provide an explicit version via the build arguments (`--version`), universal-build will automatically detect the latest version via Git tags and pass a dev version to your build scripts.
 The dev version will have the following format: `<MAJOR>.<MINOR>.<PATCH>-dev.<BRANCH>`.
 This should be sufficient for the majority of development builds.
 However, the release step still requires to have a valid semantic version provided via the arguments.

 ### Python Utilities